If you wish to make an insurance claim against the council you first need to complete an incident report form.

 Download and complete

-Please read the Liability claims against Lambeth Council - guidance document before completing the Incident report form.
+Please read the Liability claims against Lambeth Council - guidance before completing the Incident report form.

 Costs for this service

 There is no charge for this service.

 You should provide any evidence to support your claim (such as documents or photographs) with your incident report form.

 We will acknowledge receipt of your completed and signed incident report form within 10 working days.
 At this point we will inform you whether the claim is being handled ‘in-house’ or by claims handlers acting on our behalf.